alexandersandberg/alexandersandberg.com/content/about.md

 ## Where you can find me

-This website is my home on the internet, but you can also find me elsewhere.
+This website is my home on the internet, but you can also find me elsewhere (for now—more on that later).

 I use **Twitter** to share random things and thoughts and to connect with like-minded people.
 You can follow me [@{{ metadata.author.twitter }}](https://twitter.com/{{ metadata.author.twitter }}).